jackzhu727/deep-probability-estimation/docs/index.md

 ## Pre-Trained Models and Code
-Please visit [our GitHub page](https://github.com/jackzhu727/deep-probability-estimation/) for data, pre-trained models, code and instructions on how to use the code.
+Please visit [our GitHub page](https://github.com/jackzhu727/deep-probability-estimation/) for data, pre-trained models, code, and instructions on how to use the code.